 Migrants – An intersectional lens:

-Across the three papers, the highest media coverage was for internal (inter-state and intra-state) migrants (44.82%, n=498/1,111), mostly from the Hindi-speaking belt, West Bengal and Assam; followed by Bangladeshi im/migrants (17.5%, n=195/1,111) and Rohingyas (13.95%, n=155/1,111).
+Across the three papers, the highest media coverage was for internal (inter-state and intra-state) migrants (44.82%, n=498/1,111), mostly from the Hindi-speaking belt, West Bengal and Assam; followed by Bangladeshi immigrants (17.5%, n=195/1,111) and Rohingyas (13.95%, n=155/1,111).

-Significant variation was found in application of frames to migrant groups based on their social position (nationality, ethnicity, legal status).
-From the data collected, religious identity and ethnicity seem to trump migrant status when it comes to framing migrants and refugees as villain, victims or heroes.
-The Muslim majority Rohingyas and Bangladeshi im/migrants were framed more frequently as a threat compared to other migrants and refugees.
+Significant variation was found in application of frames to migrant groups based on their social position.
+From the data collected, religious identity and ethnicity seem to trump migrant status when it comes to framing migrants and refugees.
+The Muslim majority Rohingyas and Bangladeshi immigrants were portrayed more frequently as a threat compared to other migrants and refugees.
 Most of the articles on cross-border migrants (Pakistan, Bangladesh, Nepal and Myanmar) made a clear distinction between those who identify themselves as Hindus and Muslims.
 The former, if they were identified by their religion, were framed only as victims and heroes in the sample articles.
 This extends to media’s portrayal of internal migrants too.
-For example, Kashmiri Pandits, an upper-caste Hindu Brahmin community who fled the insurgency in Muslim-dominated Kashmir Valley in the 1990s were represented only as victims of the “Muslim insurgency” (47)(47) and heroes for their contribution to the economy in their destination states/cities (mostly in the national capital region).
+For example, Kashmiri Pandits, an upper-caste Hindu Brahmin community who fled the insurgency in Muslim-dominated Kashmir Valley in the 1990s were represented only as victims of the “Muslim insurgency” (47) and heroes for their contribution to the economy in their destination states/cities (mostly in the national capital region).

 This excerpt of an editorial in The Pioneer (25 September, 2017) shows how the intersection of religion and migration influences framing: